 In every recruiter training program that I facilitate, time is allocated to better understanding economic and legislative trends that are inevitably impacting the broader employment marketplace, which brings me to the topic of this particular post.
 In the aftermath of the 2016 election cycle, there’s been a great deal of controversy swirling around the H-1B Visa program.
 Of all the visa types that allow individuals to work in the United States.
 (F-1, L-1, O-1), H-1B’s are utilized to legally employ most foreign nationals.
-H-1B visas allow companies to hire skilled foreign workers who, at minimum, have obtained a college degree.
+H-1B visas allow companies to hire skilled foreign workers who, at a minimum, have obtained a college degree.
 These visas are most frequently leveraged by the high tech, healthcare, scientific, and engineering industries.

 Last month, President Trump signed an executive order entitled “Buy American, Hire American,” calling for an overall review of the H-1B system, with the goal of protecting the American worker.
 While the sentiment of protecting American jobs resonates with many, according to a May 2017 Time Magazine article, the reality is that many American’s lack the essential skills needed to fill many specialized positions, and from a performance perspective, U.S. students trail their foreign counterparts in practically every subject area.